-Each year, Live Music Now would deliver more than 500 live events throughout the country, but the coronavirus pandemic has a massive impact on this.
-However, the organisation simply pivoted to an online setup called ‘Together at Home’ and have still been able to achieve amazing successes.
+Each year, Live Music Now would deliver more than 500 live events throughout the country, but the coronavirus pandemic had a massive impact on this.
+However, the organisation simply pivoted to an online setup called ‘Together at Home’ and were still able to achieve amazing successes.
 Amongst them, a set of 62 specially recorded video concerts focused on wellbeing, which continued to give emerging freelance artists much needed paid work.

-They will be providing an incredible pre-recorded performance of Scottish music, featuring Kilda (fiddle; pipes; guitar/Gaelic vocals), Ainsley Hamill/Alistair Paterson (Gaelic/Scots song and keyboard) and Aves O’May (fiddle and clarsach).
+They provided an incredible pre-recorded performance of Scottish music, featuring Kilda (fiddle; pipes; guitar/Gaelic vocals), Ainsley Hamill/Alistair Paterson (Gaelic/Scots song and keyboard) and Aves O’May (fiddle and clarsach).